RandomLab/wiki.ourwriting.tools.backup/guide.md

 ## How to name files

 For now, we will use the Kebab case to name the files.
+Files and folders names must be written all in lowercase, with dashes separating words such as following :

+`example-name-of-file`